chetha12/ajaxCacher/README.md

 })
 ```

-In this case however, the cache option will instruct the ajaxCacher to look in the local variable rather than use a timestamp to hope the browser will provide caching (not always guaranteed)
+In this case however, the cache option will instruct the ajaxCacher to look in the local variable rather than using a timestamp to hope the browser will provide caching (not always guaranteed)